matthewvannicola/premortem-ai/README.md

 **6. Extensibility**
 New engines, scoring models, or LLM backends can be added with minimal code changes.

+The pipeline is fully auditable: every stage logs inputs, outputs, timings, model versions, and validation boundaries to support enterprise governance.

 ---

 ## 11. Extending the System